banciur/binance-shorts/README.md

 - write some tests
 - add check for volume and trading frequency to not buy

-## milestone 1: follow current price and adjust stop loss orders
+## 1: follow current price and adjust stop loss orders

 - get prices in loop
 - will get there

+## 2: put in on the web

+- full web interface security and stuff